archiejs/archiejs-docs/modules.md

 }
 ```

+NOTE: In above example, the time depends on the location of person.
+Therefore, `theTimeModule` now consumes a
+service `locationService`; which is provided by `theLocationModule`.
+(Notice, module names
+are different from the services they provide.
+It can be confusing for some)

-In above, `earth.js` and `space.js` will have a function `setup` function each - which returns
+NOTE (Not expanded into code): Also in above, `earth.js` and `space.js` will have a function `setup` function each - which *returns*
 `{ earthTime }` and `{ spaceTime }` services respectively (like in some previous examples).

-Another module, say with a name `theLocationModule`, provides a service known as `locationService`.
+The injected module, say has a name `theLocationModule` and provides a service known as `locationService`.
 (Below example uses a format where the code will be located in `index.js`).

 modules/theLocationModule/package.json